wuhuizuo/caffeine-overflow/knowledge-base-mcp/README.md

-# TiDB Documentation MCP
+# Knowledge Base MCP

-A Model Control Protocol (MCP) tool for retrieving relevant TiDB documentation.
+A Model Control Protocol (MCP) tool for retrieving relevant Knowledge Base(Current only support markdown file).
 This tool uses TiDB Vector to store document embeddings and provides semantic search functionality to assist with responses.

 ## Features